Forming an LLC (Limited Liability Company) in Maryland is a sound operational decision.

 Check the Maryland Division of Occupational Licensing to check if your LLC requires a license.

-Pros and cons of forming an LLC in Maryland
+Pros and cons of opening an LLC in Maryland

 Forming an LLC in Maryland requires filing paperwork and paying state fees.
 But getting your company incorporated is a solid first or next step towards expanding your operations.